openmc-dev/openmc/docs/source/capi/index.rst

    Get the ID of a material

-   :param index: Index in the materials array
+   :param int32_t index: Index in the materials array
-   :type index: int32_t
-   :param id: ID of the material
+   :param int32_t* id: ID of the material
-   :type id: int32_t*
    :return: Return status (negative if an error occurred)
    :rtype: int